'Ag Tag' program looks to provide opportunities for youth

 Local Future Farmers of America (FFA) and 4-H programs are looking to receive donations through the state’s “Ag Tag” initiative to help future agricultural professionals.

-According to the Daviess County Clerk’s Office and the Kentucky 4-H Foundation, farmers have the opportunity when renewing their farm license plate to make a $10 donation to the Ag Tag fund.
+According to the Kentucky 4-H Foundation, farmers have the opportunity when renewing their farm license plate to make a $10 donation to the Ag Tag fund.

 Donations to the fund are then divided equally among Kentucky 4-H, the Kentucky FFA Association and the Kentucky Department of Agriculture (KDA) to help support youth development, scholarships and program grants.

-Daviess County Clerk Leslie McCarty said the growth in the program has been “pretty steady” for the most part every year.
+McLean County Clerk Carol Eaton said participation in the program has remained steady over the years.

-In 2022, the county ranked as the fourth top grossing in Kentucky after receiving $17,630, according to the Ag Tag report from the KDA, while the state total raised was $606,223.11 — bringing the total of donations to more than $4.3 million since 2016.
+“...
+Most farmers have multiple vehicles, so some of them will (donate) on one or two but not (their) whole fleet,” Eaton said.
+“I think it’s a great program.
+It’s a great way to support FFA, 4-H and Kentucky Proud.”

-“I think (the program) is probably encouraged amongst the farming community,” she said.
-“Farmers do help each other, (and) I’m really grateful that we have such a tight-knit community of farmers; and I love that most of our farming families have been here for generations.”
+Eaton said that some will not donate to the program specifically, but find other means to help.

 “We get to use that money without many stipulations, and we can use it just for the needs that come up throughout the regular year,” Kilgore said.
 “That $10 can stretch a good way ….
 There are thousands of ag tags in McLean County, and if everyone gave that $10, (that money) adds up to thousands of dollars that comes back to us.”

-McCarty and Kilgore said the funds can also help educate folks about another important topic that’s been discussed more in recent years.
+And Kilgore said that the rise in cost also affects what the FFA program is able to afford.

-“...
-Now they’re learning about the emotional toll it takes on farmers,” McCarty said.
-“That was a topic that was not talked about at all.
+“If you have the opportunity to give, we as a school appreciate it greatly because the cost is going up for all of our stuff as well,” he said.
+“The more donations that are made to that program goes directly to the students.
+We can take that money and lower the price of some of their trips, some of their competitions that they have to pay to attend ….”

-“I think just the pressure of trying to produce a crop — there’s a familial expectation (if) your family has always been a tobacco farmer, or always been a crop farmer, or always been a cattle farmer ….
-Then there’s fear and anxiety about what the weather’s gonna do and (thoughts of) ‘Am I going to have a productive year?’ ”
+Kilgore said the funds can also help educate folks about another important topic that’s been discussed more in recent years regarding the emotional toll that farmers endure in their line of work.

 “Agriculturists and farmers, in general, have a really high suicide rate for percentage based on careers …,” Kilgore said, “and that just comes from the amount of stress throughout our normal year.
 They are spending a lot of money to put a seed in the ground that may or may not sprout.”